JustineKyleBostrillo/MentalHealthBotProject/readme.md

 If You Change The File Names or Directory Names, Make Sure That They Are Also Changed In "config.json".
 Changing "modules" Name Will Result In A Broken Program; You Have To Edit "main.py."

-To Change The AI's Character, Just go to "AIconfig.json" in the dataFiles folder and edit the value of the key "name"
+To Change The AI's Character, Just go to "AIconfig.json" in the dataFiles folder and edit the values of the key "characters".
+Add Character Context if necessary

 Contributors: Justine Bostrillo, Joshua Martinez, Larry De Los Santos, Nicolas Ly